January, March, SeptemberApply now

 The admissions team will contact you and send further information from February onwards about accommodation, and from May/June onwards about preparing to join the university.
 If you have any other queries, please telephone the admissions offices for information and advice on 0845 6061144.

 We welcome applications for deferred entry on some courses.
 If you have specific plans during your year out, indicate these on your personal statement as they may be relevant to your course and could enhance your application.

-Applications for full-time undergraduate study are made through UCAS.
 Please see the international pages of our website for full details of our entry requirements (including English-language skills) as well as contacts for advice and support.

 From 2009 the UK Border Agency introduced a Points-Based Immigration System (PBS) for students coming to the UK from outside the European Economic Area (EEA).
 Students entering higher education will need to obtain a Confirmation of Acceptance (CAS) plus finance confirmation to obtain a Tier 4 student visa.
 UK education providers are licensed by the UK Border Agency.
 When students apply for their visa (or entry clearance) they will need a valid Certificate of Acceptance of Studies from the university.
 Please note that a CAS is not a guarantee that a visa will be issued.

 See the following websites for further details: www.ukba.homeoffice.gov.uk/studyingintheuk

 International applicants need to be qualified registered nurses, with current registration with the UK Nursing Midwifery Council (NMC) or equivalent registration with an overseas nursing board.
 Applicants can apply to be on the NMC Register, providing they meet its standards.
 The NMC will compare the training in your country with that required in the UK.

 We also offer a BSc (Hons) Nursing (International) (Top-up) which has been specially designed for international students.